Tacola320/RaaS_mitre/README.md

-# RaaS_mitre
+# "Analysis of Ransomware as a Service operating methods"
-Repository for files related to "Analysis of Ransomware as a Service operating methods" master degree paper
+Repository for files related to "Analysis of Ransomware as a Service operating methods" master degree paper on WUST.